 But I had fifteen minutes to write a list of 38 things that stood out about it.

-And five months later, it only took five minutes to read it and relive some wonderful memories that would have otherwise been forgotten.
+Years later, it only took five minutes to read it and relive some wonderful memories that would have otherwise been forgotten.